CrazyFedde/docs/contributions.md

 **All** bug fixes should be sent to the latest stable branch or to the current LTS branch (0.X).
 Bug fixes should never be sent to the master branch unless they fix features that exist only in the upcoming release.

-**Minor** features that are fully backwards compatible with the current AvaIre release may be sent to the latest stable branch.
+**Minor** features that are fully backward compatible with the current AvaIre release may be sent to the latest stable branch.

 **Major** new features should always be sent to the master branch, which contains the upcoming AvaIre release.